-When you retire, you may choose either to take the full fund credit in cash or use the amount, whether in full or in part, to buy an annuity (pension).
+When you retire, you may choose to take all or a portion of your vested pot contributed up to 28 February 2021, plus growth thereon, in cash.
+You may also take your savings pot in cash.
+The balance is used to buy an annuity (pension).
 The Fund's administrators, who will be calculating your fund credit, need to know what portion of your benefit you wish to withdraw in cash and/or in what annuity product you wish to invest (the balance of) your fund credit.
 More information is available here.